Zolpidem (Into the mouth)

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Store the medicine in an upright position.
+Store the oral spray in an upright position.

 Drugs and Foods to Avoid